seagull-js/seagull/packages/services-http/README.md

 }
 ```

-For convinience, you can use content-specific adapters as well:
+For convinience, you can use a content-specific adapters as well:

 ```javascript
 import { HttpJson } from '@seagull/services-http'